RafaelCecchin/pg-import/readme.md

-# PostgreSQL Copy
+# PostgreSQL Import 🚀 - Transfer data between PostgreSQL databases easily.

 ## Description
-Node script to transfer data between PostgreSQL databases easily.
+Node script to transfer data between PostgreSQL databases easily. 🛠️

 ## How to use

-### Step 1: Install PostgreSQL v12 or higher
+### Step 1: Install PostgreSQL v12 or higher 🐘

 This is necessary for the `--rows-per-insert` command from `pg_dump` to work.

-### Step 2: Add the environment variables
+### Step 2: Add the environment variables 🌐

 Add the path to your PostgreSQL "bin" folder to the "Path" system environment variable.
 Note: in my case, it is located in "`C:\Program Files\PostgreSQL\12\bin`".

-### Step 3: Install Node.js (if you don't have it)
+### Step 3: Install Node.js (if you don't have it) 🟢

 [Click here](https://nodejs.org/en) to access the Node.js page and download.

-### Step 4: Install libraries
+### Step 4: Install libraries 📦

 Run the command (only if you haven't started npm in your project yet):